kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 - `Workload` represents long-lived configuration-intent, whereas `PodGroups` represent transient units of scheduling.
 Tying runtime execution units to the persistent definition object violates separation of concerns.
 - Extending the Workload object to track the runtime status for all PodGroups would lead to significant scalability issues.
-  - *Size Limit*: Large Workloads (i.e. large number of PodGroups) may easily hit the 1.5MB etcd object limit.
+  - *Size Limit*: Large Workloads (i.e., large number of PodGroups) may easily hit the 1.5MB etcd object limit.
   - *Contention*: Updating the status of a single PodGroup would require read-modify-write on the central massive Workload object.
+  - *Lifecycle coupling*: Standalone `PodGroup` objects enable other resources (i.e., ResourceClaims) to be owned by and garbage-collected with specific scheduling units, rather than the entire Workload or individual Pods.

 By decoupling `PodGroup` as a standalone runtime object:

-- `Workload` defines scheduling policy that describes scheduling constraints and requirements
+- `Workload` becomes scheduling policy object that defines scheduling constraints and requirements
 - `PodGroupTemplate` provides the blueprint for runtime PodGroup creation
-- `PodGroup` is a controller-owned runtime object with its own lifecycle
+- `PodGroup` is a controller-owned runtime object with its own lifecycle that represents a single scheduling unit.

 ### Goals